Glacier National Park (U.S.): History

 In 1891, the Great Northern Railway crossed the Continental Divide at Marias Pass 5213 ft, which is along the southern boundary of the park.
-In an effort to stimulate the use of the railroad, the Great Northern soon advertised the splendors of the region to the public.
+In an effort to attract passengers, the Great Northern soon advertised the splendors of the region to the public.
 The company lobbied the United States Congress.
 In 1897 the park was designated as a forest preserve.
 Under the forest designation, mining was still allowed but was not commercially successful.
 Meanwhile, proponents of protecting the region kept up their efforts.
 In 1910, under the influence of the Boone and Crockett Club, and spearheaded by George Bird Grinnell and Louis W. Hill, president of the Great Northern, a bill was introduced into the U.S. Congress which designated the region a national park.
 This bill was signed into law by President William Howard Taft in 1910.
 In 1910 Grinnell wrote, "This Park, the country owes to the Boone and Crockett Club, whose members discovered the region, suggested it being set aside, caused the bill to be introduced into congress and awakened interest in it all over the country".

 From May until August 1910, the forest reserve supervisor, Fremont Nathan Haines, managed the park's resources as the first acting superintendent.
 In August 1910, William Logan was appointed the park's first superintendent.
 While the forest reserve designation confirmed the traditional usage rights of the Blackfeet, the enabling legislation of the national park does not mention the guarantees to the Native Americans.
 The United States government's position was that with the special designation as a National Park the mountains ceded their multi-purpose public land status and the former rights ceased to exist as the Court of Claims confirmed it in 1935.
 Some Blackfeet held that their traditional usage rights still exist de jure.
 In the 1890s, armed standoffs were avoided narrowly several times.

 The Great Northern Railway, under the supervision of president Louis W. Hill, built a number of hotels and chalets throughout the park in the 1910s to promote tourism.
 These buildings, constructed and operated by a Great Northern subsidiary called the Glacier Park Company, were modeled on Swiss architecture as part of Hill's plan to portray Glacier as "America's Switzerland".
 Hill was especially interested in sponsoring artists to come to the park, building tourist lodges that displayed their work.
 His hotels in the park never made a profit but they attracted thousands of visitors who came via the Great Northern.
 Vacationers commonly took pack trips on horseback between the lodges or utilized the seasonal stagecoach routes to gain access to the Many Glacier areas in the northeast.